cisagov/ScubaGear/PowerShell/ScubaGear/baselines/securitysuite.md

 #### MS.SECURITYSUITE.3.1v2 Instructions

+DLP is _not_ covered by the preset policies, so these steps need to be taken even if the standard or strict policies are used.

+As the steps for MS.SECURITYSUITE.3.1v1, MS.SECURITYSUITE.3.2v1, MS.SECURITYSUITE.3.3v1, and
+MS.SECURITYSUITE.3.4v1 share many steps in common, steps for all these policies are included in this section.
+Steps that do not strictly apply to MS.SECURITYSUITE.3.1v1 are followed by the applicable SCuBA policy in parenthesis.

 1. Sign in to the **Microsoft Purview portal**.

 2. Under the **Solutions** section on the left-hand menu, select **Data loss